geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

 defeated the purpose of this exercise, which is to use tensorflow's automatic gradient calculation as stated in the [Motivations](#motivations) session.

+The usage is the following: you pass in the squared version of the static (trap) potential into the totally energy operator:

 ```python
 # Here we define the trap potential function for each xy pair (is a tensor).
 def static2(xy):